Hollywood Trafficking Film Yearns For Faith In God To Premiere At Global Event On July 30 | State | ExBulletin

 Title: Screening of the film World Day Against Trafficking in Persons

-HOLLYWOOD, California, July 26, 2021 / PRNewswire / – Artists For Change, Inc., today announced the importance of scripted faith in God in movie stories where redemptive hope is needed to bring physical and spiritual healing.
+HOLLYWOOD, California, July 26, 2021 / CNW / – Artists For Change, Inc., today announced the importance of scripted faith in God in film stories where redemptive hope is needed to bring physical and spiritual healing.
 The non-profit production company will host a free virtual screening of “Angie: Lost Girls” on July 30 for the event “World Day Against Trafficking in Persons”.

 This special day is promoted globally and founded by the United Nations Office on Drugs and Crime.
 The film was directed by a social impact filmmaker Julia verdin with efforts to raise awareness of the realities of sex trafficking and how the modern church plays a vital role in recovery.